Daviicode/monsters-practice-challenge-nyc-web-career-040119/README.md

 ]
 ```

-Create new monsters by using a fetch to post to monster.json.
+Use a fetch to create a new monster by making a POST request to your database.

 ```
 POST http://localhost:3000/monsters